Rishitha-789/Data-Cleaning-Pipeline/Readme.md

 ## Sample Output

-Below are the screenshot of the script running and showing summary statistics and cleaning logs:
+Below are the screenshots of the script running and showing summary statistics and cleaning logs:

 ![Sample Output Screenshot](Sc1.png)